rvbug/NLP/README.md

 # TOC

 `learning path to be added - image`
-`add basics of arrays and matrix`
+`add basics of arrays and matrix from Notion notes`
-`input shape of each of the architecture`
+`section on input shape of each of the architecture covered here`

 <details>